willjw3/devDiary/content/blog/full-stack-apollo-graphql-tutorial-pt-1-setup/index.md

 If not, debug time for you.
 Good luck!
 <br>

 So, we've done the basic setup for our project.
-In the next part, we'll explore what things will look like from the front-end with [GraphQL Playground](https://github.com/prisma/graphql-playground).
+In the next part, we'll explore what things will look like from the front end with [GraphQL Playground](https://github.com/prisma/graphql-playground).
 See you there!